Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 - Origin (when possible): For certain gems like ruby, sapphire, and emerald, the report may offer an opinion on the geographic origin, which can significantly impact value.

 Curious about our unique approach?
-Discover how Joalys puts the stone first, ensuring every gem meets rigorous standards before you design your piece.
+Discover how Joalys puts the stone first, so every gem meets rigorous standards before you design your piece.

 Ethical Sourcing and Conflict-Free Gems

-Increasingly, discerning buyers prioritize the ethical and environmental footprint of their purchases.
+More buyers now prioritize the ethical and environmental footprint of their purchases.
 Ethical sourcing ensures that gemstones are mined and processed under humane conditions, with fair labor practices and minimal environmental impact.

 The concept of "conflict-free" gems, initially focused on diamonds through the Kimberley Process, now extends to colored gemstones.
-Responsible jewelers maintain transparent supply chains and can often provide information about the gem's journey from mine to market.
-Inquiring about a seller's sourcing policy and looking for certifications or affiliations with organizations promoting responsible mining practices provides assurance that the gemstone aligns with ethical values.
+Responsible jewelers maintain transparent supply chains and can often share information about the gem's journey from mine to market.
+Asking about a seller's sourcing policy and looking for certifications or affiliations with organizations promoting responsible mining practices gives you assurance that the gemstone aligns with your values.

 JOALYS